PHOTOS OF THE INSIDE

 to telephone exchanges.
 If we know anything Mr. Elwood probably got

 little reward but his name on a Company patent document.
 As you may

-guess your author once invented something which is in daily use and got little reward as well!
+guess your author once invented something which is still in daily use and got little reward as well!

 I intend to extend this article - please look back soon.